Add data dictionaries

 -

-Choose your action:
+Select your action:

-After you add a data dictionary, data users can view the field definitions in the published dataset metadata.
+After you add a data dictionary, Data Users can view the field definitions in the published dataset metadata.
 This improves data understanding and reduces misuse.